Schools must comply with health and safety law, assess risks and have sufficient controls in place.

 - Cleaning hands thoroughly and more often than usual

 - Ensuring good respiratory hygiene by promoting the 'catch it, bin it, kill it' approach

 - Enhanced cleaning, including cleaning frequently touched surfaces often

 - Minimising contact between individuals.

-- The Trust will now instruct staff and students to wear a face mask (not a visor) in any indoor space that is occupied by other people
+- Staff and students to wear a face mask (not a visor) in any indoor space that is occupied by other people

 - This will include classrooms, offices and communal areas

-- If there is a medical reason why staff or students cannot wear a face mask they do not have to wear one and this should be discuss with the Headteacher.
+- If there is a medical reason why staff or students cannot wear a face mask they do not have to wear one and this should be discussed with the Headteacher.

-- The Trust will now instruct staff to wear a face mask when they are in an indoor space with another adult (unless teaching)
+- Staff to wear a face mask (not a visor) when they are in an indoor space with another adult (unless teaching)

 - Face coverings are not recommended for primary age children, and we will be asking that they are removed before children enter school.